 Alternatively, you could purchase two years in advance.
 Costing $3.70 per month, the total $89 is billed once every 24 months.
 People who choose this plan also get a six-month subscription to Dashlane, a great password manager.

 Before you commit yourself to any kind of paid plan with Windscribe, it’s helpful to understand their refund policy.
 Once you’ve paid, you only have three days to change your mind.
 If you’ve used more than 10 GB of data in those three days, then you may be out of luck.

 It’s not the most generous refund policy out there.
 It’s best to test this provider as a free service.
 Only purchase a plan if the free service is performing really well for you.

 With its relatively high cost and lackluster performance in speed testing, it’s difficult to recommend Windscribe.
 Also, keep in mind that their refund policy is fairly terrible and that their server network is hardly extensive.

 If you need a more cost-effective solution, allow us to point you to the right direction.
-Check out our reviews of ExpressVPN and NordVPN for a breath of fresh air.
+Check out our reviews of Surfshark and NordVPN for a breath of fresh air.
 Both remain to be the best-reviewed VPNs today, and for many reasons.
 Price, performance and speed all are marked improvements over those offered by Windscribe.
 See for yourself.